chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/knife_bootstrap.md

 **Considerations:**

 - Knife will copy the contents of the `~/.chef/client.d` directory on your local workstation to the `client.d` directory on the device being bootstrapped with the `knife bootstrap` command.
 You can also set the `client_d_dir` option in the `config.rb` file to point to an arbitrary directory instead of `~/.chef/client.d`, and the contents of that directory will be copied to the device being bootstrapped.
 All config files inside the `client.d` directory will get copied into the `/etc/chef/client.d` directory on the system being bootstrapped.
-- SSL certificates from an on-premises Chef Infra Server can be copied to the `/trusted_certs_dir` directory on your local workstation automatically by running [knife ssl fetch](/workstation/knife_ssl_fetch/).
+- TLS/SSL certificates from an on-premises Chef Infra Server can be copied to the `/trusted_certs_dir` directory on your local workstation automatically by running [knife ssl fetch](/workstation/knife_ssl_fetch/).
 These certificates are used during `knife` operations to communicate with the Chef Infra Server.
 - By default, `knife bootstrap` will attempt to use `ssh` to connect to the target node.
 Use the `-o` to specify a different protocol, such as `winrm` for windows nodes.

 ## Syntax